Christopher-Hayes/fedi-act/README.md

 For planned features and todos, check the [GitHub project](https://github.com/users/Lartsch/projects/2).
 Items are sorted by importance.

+(TODOs link to the original repository by @lartsch)

 ## Contributing

+### Local Development

+#### Dev: Setup

+1. Clone the repository. `git clone https://github.com/Christopher-Hayes/fedi-act.git`

+#### Dev: Building

+1. Make sure you're at the root of the project.
+2. Run `./pack.sh <VERSION>`.

+### Bugs and Feature Suggestions

-For bugs and feature suggestions, create [issues](https://github.com/Lartsch/FediAct/issues).
+For bugs and feature suggestions, create [issues](https://github.com/Christopher-Hayes/fedi-act/issues).
 Pull requests are welcome for improvements.

-## Thanks to...
+## Thanks to

 - **@raikasdev**: For the cross-browser storage API support fix.
 - **@rosemarydotworld**: For the jQuery.DOMNodeAppear customization, filling in where MutationObservers and delegation failed.
-- All the direct [contributors](https://github.com/Lartsch/FediAct/graphs/contributors) to this repository!
+- All the direct [contributors](https://github.com/Christopher-Hayes/fedi-act/graphs/contributors) to this repository!